 - Experience with curriculum design principles and practices;

-- Exemplary time management, communications, inter-personal, verbal, listening, problem solving, decision-making, organizational, and troubleshooting skills;
+- Exemplary time management, communications, inter-personal, verbal, listening, problem-solving, decision-making, organizational, and troubleshooting skills;

 - The ability to work in a collaborative environment; and

-Please note that chosen candidates must attend an online training on Tuesday, February 25, 2014 from 6:00 to 8:00 p.m. and training at WHRO’s Norfolk location on Monday, March 31, 2014 from 5:00 to 8:00 pm.
+Please note that chosen candidates must attend training at WHRO’s Norfolk location on Saturday, December 6, 2014 from 9 am – 4 pm

 - Prior experience with online learning and online course development

-- Online teaching experience and or online teaching facilitator training
+- Online teaching experience and/or online teaching facilitator training